CodeYourFuture/fundamentals-blockly/exercises/button_variables_state.md

 7. Add the necessary blocks to set the text content of the button to the value of `click_count`.
 (You can get this value by selecting the `click_count` block from the Variables menu)

-A common pattern will be first setting a variable in the `at the start` block and then modifying with a `when the element with id ... is clicked` block.
+A common pattern will be first setting a variable in the `at the start` block and then modifying it with a `when the element with id ... is clicked` block.
 We call the first setting of the variable "initialisation".